ProtoIPO/ProtoIPO.github.io/_includes/tagline.md

-We are building the new foundation for capital investment.
+Building the new foundation for capital investment.